 - How should Cooper pay for Nicholson – stock or cash?
 What exchange ratio can Cooper offer before the transaction has a dilutive effect on Cooper’s earnings per share (EPS)?
 Is it important to consider EPS?
 Why(not)?

-- What are the concerns and what is the bargaining position of each group of Nicholson stockholders?
+- What are the concerns, and what is the bargaining position of each group of Nicholson stockholders?
 What must Cooper offer different shareholders in order to acquire their shares?
-Discuss briefly how Cooper can control for the free-rider problem.
-Which methods (e.g. conditional offer on 51% of the voting rights) could Nicholson use to mitigate such a problem?
+Discuss briefly how Cooper can control the free-rider problem.
+Which methods (e.g., conditional offer on 51% of the voting rights) could Nicholson use to mitigate such a problem?

 - Assume that on March 2, the day before Porter’s offer, Cooper stock closed at $22 and Nicholson stock at $30.
-Moreover, assume that Cooper on the evening of May 3 offers Nicholson shareholders an exchange ratio of 2:1 (i.e.2 Cooper shares per Nicholson share).
-The next day, Cooper stock closes at $25 and Nicholson stock at $45.What are the minimum synergies required for this offer to make sense for Cooper’s shareholders?
+Moreover, assume that Cooper, on the evening of May 3, offers Nicholson shareholders an exchange ratio of 2:1 (i.e., 2 Cooper shares per Nicholson share).
+The next day, Cooper stock closed at $25 and Nicholson stock at $45.What are the minimum synergies required for this offer to make sense for Cooper’s shareholders?
 What is the market’s consensus opinion on the probability that the deal will close and the size of the synergies that a merger between the two firms could create?

 - What should Mr. Cizik recommend that the Cooper management do?